mghazanfar/bluerain-plugin-bootstrap/src/components/homeBanner/ReadME.md

 ## Storybook

-- 1st story of the Home banner component in homeBanner.stories.tsx file is written for home banner component with knobs and props "dots","keyboard", "animate", "altText", "banners".
+- 1st story of the Home banner component in carousel.stories.tsx file is written for home banner component with knobs and props "dots","keyboard", "animate", "altText", "banners".
-- 2nd story of the Home banner component in homeBanner.stories.tsx file is written for home banner component without knobs and props "dots","keyboard", "animate", "altText", "banners".
+- 2nd story of the Home banner component in carousel.stories.tsx file is written for home banner component without knobs and props "dots","keyboard", "animate", "altText", "banners".
-- 3rd story of the Home banner component in homeBanner.stories.tsx file is written for home banner component without knobs and with default values for "dots","keyboard", "animate", "altText", "banners".
+- 3rd story of the Home banner component in carousel.stories.tsx file is written for home banner component without knobs and with default values for "dots","keyboard", "animate", "altText", "banners".